 We have three Feelings Wheel Poster variations for you to choose from.

-You can pick our Preschool or Elementary version of the Feelings Wheel (With a fun Ferris wheel theme) or use the basic feelings wheel appropriate for all ages.
+You can pick our Preschool or Elementary version of the Feelings Wheel (With a fun Ferris wheel theme) or pick from two of the basic feelings wheels appropriate for all ages.

 All these posters are in our shop here.